KyleM73/AHHH/README.md

 1. already know how to compile c++ code on your machine, or
 2. won't get the joke. sorry.

+Ok that was mean, I'm sorry, if you want to learn how to compile the code there's a good guide [here](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/Public/installingACompiler/)

 If there's a glaring problem you want me to know about or you otherwise feel strongly inclined, feel free to bug me at kyle.morgenstein@gmail.com or yell at me on Twitter [@KyleMorgenstein](https://twitter.com/KyleMorgenstein).